george-mcintyre/aida-pva/README.md

 In order for the AIDA-PVA framework to function on legacy system including OpenVMS Alpha V8.3 with Java 1.5 and C98, EPICS 7 had to back-ported to these operating systems and JVM versions.

-Finally the AIDA service providers have been reimplemented into this new framework and there are significant changes in the way they integrate and are deployed.
+Finally, the AIDA service providers have been reimplemented into this new framework and there are significant changes in the way they integrate and are deployed.

 ![System Diagram](docs/images/aida-pva.png)